dylanfarrer/ConCluster/README.md

 ConCluster is a C library (under-development) for simplifying the creation of multi-agent systems.
-It will provide Cluster and Node structures that attempt to make little to no assumptions about the system they will integrated into.
+It will provide Cluster and Node structures that attempt to make little to no assumptions about the system they will be integrated into.
 Additionally, example systems that utilise the Cluster and Node structures will be available within the codebase.

 ## Installation